 We engaged third-party advertising agencies to help source advertisers from time to time.
 These third-party advertising agencies assisted us in identifying and introducing advertisers to us.
-In return, we paid fees to these advertisers if they generated advertising revenues for us.
+In return, we paid fees to these third-party agencies if they generated advertising revenues for us.
 Fees that we paid to these third-party agencies were calculated based on a pre-set percentage of revenues generated from the advertisers introduced to us by the third-party agencies and were paid when payments were received from the advertisers.
 We recorded these agency fees as cost of revenues ratably over the period in which the related advertisements were displayed.
-Agency fees were equal to 20.2%, 16.0% and 13.7% of our net revenues for the years ended December 31, 2011, 2012 and 2013, respectively.
+Agency fees were equal to 16.0%, 13.7% and 14.3% of our net revenues for the years ended December 31, 2012, 2013 and 2014, respectively.
 We expect to continue using these third-party advertising agencies in the near future.

 From time to time, we and certain advertising agencies may renegotiate and mutually agree, as permitted by applicable laws, to reduce the existing agency fee liabilities as calculated under the terms of existing contracts.
 Such reductions in the accrued agency fees are recorded as a reduction in cost of sales in the period in which the renegotiations are finalized.
-During the years ended December 31, 2011, 2012 and 2013, reversals in cost of sales as a result of renegotiated agency fees amounted to nil, \$6.4 million and \$3.3 million, respectively.
+During the years ended December 31, 2012, 2013 and 2014, reversals in cost of sales as a result of renegotiated agency fees amounted to \$6.4 million, \$3.3 million and \$1.4 million, respectively.